Lupi91/ENCScanner/README.md

 - Detection of encrypted containers
 - Detection of disk image files

+## Download
+You can download the windows executable from the [Releases page](https://github.com/Lupi91/ENCScanner/releases/latest).

 ## Workflow
 **Detection of BitLocker key files**
 - Check filename, RegEx pattern search on TXT files